 Written by: Natalia Brown

-Throughout their noxious life cycle, petrochemical products used to make household plastics inflict persistent damages on public health and our surrounding ecosystems.
-It’s becoming increasingly clear to the public that we need to break free from plastic, so what’s stopping us?
+Throughout their noxious life cycle, petrochemical products used to make household plastics inflict persistent harms on human health and the environment.
+It’s becoming very clear that we need to break free from plastic, so what’s stopping us?

 “Research shows that knowledge isn’t the only thing that will change behavior.
 You usually need much more,” according to Caitie Nigrelli, an environmental social scientist at Illinois-Indiana Sea Grant.